August 12, 2022

 }

 By deserializing these two classes we can now call zero-argument methods and multiple argument methods, although the first argument will be an NSCustomImageRep object and the remaining arguments will be whatever happens to still be in those registers.
 Nevertheless, is a very powerful primitive.
-We’ll cover the rest of the chain we used in a future blog post.
+We cover the rest of the chain we used in the blog post “Bringing process injection into view(s): exploiting all macOS apps using nib files”.

 Exploitation